UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

 The data source has already been configured on the UDL dashboard but if transferring to a new server/account then the data source will need to be added again (i.e. the definition of the data source isn't included in the .json export of the dashboard).

-It is straight-forward to setup a data source in Grafana ([link](https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/)) but to access the Flux plugin we need to do the additional step of adding the plugin.
+It is straight-forward to set up a data source in Grafana ([link](https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/)) but to access the Flux plugin we need to do the additional step of adding the plugin.
 If using the cloud-based service it is as simple as clicking the "Install Plugin" button on the plugin's page while logged into your Grafana account: https://grafana.com/grafana/plugins/grafana-influxdb-flux-datasource
 If using a non-cloud implementation (i.e. running grafana open source on a server or docker container), then follow the installation instructions on the plugin's web page.

-#### **NOTE** It is highly recommended that you DO NOT use version 7.0.0 of the plugin.
+#### **NOTE**: It is highly recommended that you DO NOT use version 7.0.0 of the plugin.
 There are known issues with trying to connect to influxDB version 1.X.
-Instead use version 5.4.1. (if there is a newer version of the plugin than 7.0.0, you can try it.
-They may have fixed this bug
+Instead, use version 5.4.1. (if there is a newer version of the plugin than 7.0.0, you can try it.
+They may have fixed this bug.

 ![plugin selection](images/plugin_version.png "Make sure you are installing the correct version of the plugin!")